apache/drill/_docs/sql-reference/030-lexical-structure.md

         /* This is a comment. */

-The upper/lowercase sensitivity of the parts differs.
+The parts of a SQL statement differ with regard to upper/lowercase sensitivity.

 ## Case-sensitivity